sweetbbak/hexxy/README.md

 hexxy ~/bin/zk &> /dev/null  0.37s user 0.01s system 99% cpu 0.383 total
 ```

+`hexxy` is obviously going to be slower as it is writing a lot more bytes in the form of
+ANSI escape sequences.
+There is potential to optimize this using some deduplication or Huffman
+encoding, but that might also be slower.

 ## Credits

 thanks to [felixge](https://github.com/felixge/go-xxd) for showing how this is done quickly
 thanks to [igoracmelo](https://github.com/igoracmelo/xx) for the idea to colorize hexdump output with a gradient

+thanks to everyone who has committed to this repo! <3